Oxytrol (oxybutynin) reduces muscle spasms of the bladder and urinary tract.

 Important safety information:

-atropine (Donnatal, while others);
+atropine (Donnatal, among others);

-hyoscyamine (Anaspaz, Cystospaz, Levsin, among others);
+hyoscyamine (Anaspaz, Cystospaz, Levsin, and others);

 Airmail: 2-3 business weeks

 EMS: 3-8 business days